 This illustrated book by Jen Chillingworth is full of practical and simple suggestions to make our environment cleaner and greener.
 It focuses on making homemade products for daily use, replacing chemical combinations with natural materials like plant-based ingredients.
 It would help reduce single-use plastic consumption considerably and avoid exposure to the toxic effects of chemicals daily.

 Plastic pollution is increasing, and before looking for big corporations to clean up the environment, we as a community have a duty to do our best to save the planet by reducing the use of plastic products.
-The books discussed above can guide us to take small actions that can lead to big differences toward a positive outcome.
+These “plastic free movement books” can guide us to take small actions that can lead to big differences toward a positive outcome.

 Browse the I’m Plastic Free platform to discover plastic pollution solutions.